GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 less welcoming, and apps
 [may or may not](https://blog.pwabuilder.com/posts/publish-your-pwa-to-the-ios-app-store/) make it into the App Store, depending on the outcome of the app review.
-Recently, Oculus, a division of Meta Platforms that produces virtual reality headsets, has announced that PWAs would be accepted viaon the [Oculus Store](https://developer.oculus.com/pwa/).
+Recently, Oculus, a division of Meta Platforms that produces virtual reality headsets, has announced that PWAs would be accepted into the [Oculus Store](https://developer.oculus.com/pwa/).

 <details>